-Once GHG emissions are known, they must be analysed to see which of the company’s activities are the highest pollutants.
+Once GHG emissions are known, they must be analysed to see which of the company’s activities produce the highest levels of pollutants.
 Once this analysis is done, companies can then begin to consider solutions to reduce their emissions.

 Reducing Energy Consumption

-Another way to reduce the climate footprint of a business is to reduce the amount of waste generated.
+Another way to reduce the climate footprint of a business is to reduce the amount of waste generated in the first place.